amicuchu/NintendoClientsWiki/AAuth-Server.md

 | cert | Base64-encoded gamecard certificate (stored on game card itself) |

 #### DIGITAL
 The certificate is read from ES save data (`escommon` or `espersonalized`).
-The index of the ticket is looked up in `ticket_list.bin` by rights id.
-The certificate itself is then read from `ticket.bin`.
+First the index of the ticket is looked up in `ticket_list.bin` by rights id.
+Then the certificate itself is read from `ticket.bin`.

 The ticket is not sent to the server in plain text.
 Instead, it is encrypted with AES-CBC with a random key.
 The key itself is then encrypted with RSA.